Irisvella/SOEN-471/README.md

 ### Research Question

-Given a set of input text, are we able to implement a robust anonymization pipeline, involving the anonymization of the data and a NLP classifier to determine whether the was successfully anonymized or not?
+Given a set of input text, are we able to implement a robust anonymization pipeline, involving the anonymization of the data, and a classifier, to determine whether the data was successfully anonymized or not?

 #### Data Anonymization
 This step involves the anonymization of an input text.
 The main tool we will be employing to anonymize the data is the spaCy open-source NLP library in conjunction with Presidio.
 Presidio is an open-source, Microsoft developed, data anonymization library that makes use of Regex, NLP, pattern validation and more to process and anonymize data.
-We will be using it with spaCy to anonymize the input text before it is passed to the NLP classifier.
+We will be using it with spaCy to anonymize the input text before it is passed to the classifier.

 #### Classification Models